How Do I Get Customers?

 As sandwiches become an increasingly popular choice for American consumers, with 94% of consumers eating at least one sandwich every week according to Technomic, the market is flooded with competition.
 Fortunately, Togo’s knows the importance of building a solid customer base before our franchise owners even open their doors, and our first-rate marketing program is designed to help our owners thrive in their markets.

-In fact, after experiencing six consecutive years of same-store sales growth, we have developed a proven model to attract guests to our restaurants, no matter where our restaurants are opening.
+We have developed a proven model to attract guests to our restaurants, no matter where our restaurants are opening.
 We work on your behalf to ensure that your grand opening makes a huge splash in your community, and we take care of all of your marketing for the first three to six months that you’re in business.
 In other words, our owners don’t have to worry about anything outside of their own four walls as they get into the groove of managing their Togo’s sandwich franchise.